Quantum speedup from nonclassical polarization: Application: Cross-Kerr effect

 \section{Application: Cross-Kerr effect}

 In this section, we apply the methods developed above to the cross-Kerr effect, which, for two quantized modes, is described by the Hamiltonian

-where $\hat{n}_\pm = \hat{a}_\pm^\dagger \hat{a}_\pm$ are the photon-number operators and $\varepsilon$ denotes the nonlinear coupling strength \cite{cross_kerr_h_PhysRevA.91.043822,crosskerrhamiltonian_Khorasani2019}.
+where $\hat{n}_\pm = \hat{a}_\pm^\dagger \hat{a}_\pm$ are the photon-number operators and $\varepsilon$ denotes the nonlinear coupling strength \cite{cross_kerr_h_PhysRevA.91.043822,Khorasani_2019}.
 This interaction gives rise to nontrivial phase dynamics due to the coupling between the modes.
-We omit the free evolution of the modes (i.e., $\hat{H}=\hat{H}_\text{int}$) because a free evolution $\propto \hat n_++\hat n_-$ always trivially maps AMCSs to AMCSs, and we adopt natural units ($\hbar = 1$).
+We adopt natural units ($\hbar = 1$) and omit the free evolution of the modes (i.e., $\hat{H}=\hat{H}_\text{int}$) because a free evolution $\propto \hat n_++\hat n_-$ always trivially maps AMCSs to AMCSs\LA{, creating no coherence and having no impact on the difference between classical and quantum dynamics.} \LA{In addition, note that an ideal lossless scenario is considered. } \TA{Therefore, the following analysis} \LA{represents a} \TA{ closed-system benchmark.
+In realistic media, effects like absorption, scattering, dephasing, mode mismatch, and photon loss can reduce the }\LA{ coherence in the system and the associated speedup}\TA{, especially for large $N$.} \LA{To address the lossy scenario within our framework, an open-system approach can be introduced, analogously to Refs. \cite{pinske2024separabilitylindbladequationdynamical,ares2024restrictedMonteCarlowave-functionmethod}.
+This is based on the same idea of classically restricted dynamics as introduced here.}